 Don’t interpret the revised WHO face mask guidance as a need to stock up on medical grade face masks, because not everyone needs them.
 Depending on the person and the situation, cloth face coverings still provide an adequate level of protection when combined with proper hand hygiene and social distancing.

-In fact, the type of face mask required is very context-specific, as Dr Kerkhove explains: “What is new in the guidance is that we provide specific examples of situations in community transmission where physical distancing cannot be achieved or cannot be maintained, that a non-medical mask, a fabric mask, should be used.
+In fact, the type of face mask required is very context-specific, as Dr Kerkhove explains: “What is new in the guidance is that we provide specific examples of situations in community transmission where physical distancing cannot be achieved or maintained, that a non-medical mask, a fabric mask, should be used.

 “We have evidence now that if this is done properly it can provide a barrier… for potentially infectious droplets.”